 - A. The provision of appropriate community infrastructure is required to support growth in Tiptree.
-The site allocations at Highlands Nursery (Policy TIP13) and Elms Farm (Policy TIP14) shall be the focus of new provision and shall provide land and financial contributions towards provision where appropriate and justified.
+The site allocations at Highland Nursery (Policy TIP15) and Elms Farm (Policy TIP16) shall be the focus of new provision and shall provide land and financial contributions towards provision where appropriate and justified.
 Other sites shall make financial contributes towards provision where appropriate and justified. - B. The provision of specific community infrastructure items will be as follows: - a.
-At Elms Farm (Policy TIP14) Land for a community hub, incorporating a Medical Centre and car parking.
+At Elms Farm (Policy TIP16) Land for a community hub, incorporating a Medical Centre and car parking.
 If the Medical Centre is provided as a standalone facility, it shall be on a site of at least 0.4 hectares.
-The community space shall provide a community hall and meeting spaces totalling at least 300m2. - b.
-At Elms Farm (Policy TIP14) Allotments totalling approximately 0.4 hectares. - c.
+The community space shall provide a community hall and meeting spaces totalling at least 300m. - b.
+At Elms Farm (Policy TIP16) Allotments totalling approximately 0.4 hectares. - c.
 For any new major development, sufficient refuse bins along with contributions towards their servicing and maintenance. - C. Where meeting the tests of a planning obligation, new development will be expected to contribute as necessary to the following items: - a.
 Replacement of play equipment for 10-14 year olds at Grove Road Playing Field. - b.
-Woodland paths and seating at Warrior's Rest. - D. Proposals to provide additional burial ground space in Tiptree will be strongly supported.
+Woodland paths and seating at Warrior's Rest. - D. Proposals to provide additional burial ground space in Tiptree will be strongly supported. - 10.6 In view of the need for a new health facility, Tiptree Parish Council will support North East Essex CCG and NHS England in ensuring suitable and sustainable provision of Primary Healthcare services for the residents of Tiptree.